pierrotsmnrd/grabKit/README.md

 * Once you have completed the process, you'll access the page of your app.
   It shows an App Id : that's what we need.

-* Open your application's App-Info.plist and in "URL Types" -> "item N" -> "URL Schemes", add "fb" + your App Id.
+* Open your application's App-Info.plist and in "URL Types" -> "item N" -> "URL Schemes", add "fb" + your App Id (like "fb350975928312519" for example)
-* Open the file GRKFacebookConstants.m and set your App Id to kGRKFacebookAppId
+* Report your App Id into your configurator file, in the method facebookAppId

 #### Instagram :
 * go to http://instagram.com/developer/clients/register/
 * fill the form.
 In the "OAuth redirect_uri" field, enter a lowercase url like "mygreatapplication://".
-* Report your Client ID and your Redirect URI in GRKInstragramConstants.m
+* Report your Client ID and your Redirect URI  into your configurator file, respectively in the methods instagramAppId and instagramRedirectUri
-* Open your application's App-Info.plist and in "URL Types" -> "item N" -> "URL Schemes", add your redirect URI
+* Open your application's App-Info.plist and in "URL Types" -> "item N" -> "URL Schemes", add your redirect URI (without the "://")

 #### FlickR :
-* go to http://www.flickr.com/services/apps/create/apply/ and choose the kind of key you want
+* go to http://www.flickr.com/services/apps/create/apply/ and choose the kind of key you want (Commercial or non-commercial)
-* Process the form and report your Api Key and your Api Secret in GRKFlickrConstants.m
+* Process the form and report your Api Key and your Api Secret into your configurator file, in the methods flickrApiKey and flickrApiSecret.
 * Click on "Edit auth flow for this app",
     * in App type, select "web application" (yes, web application ;))
-    * in Callback URL, add a custom and unique url, like "mygreatappusinggrabkit://" or "flickr"+your app id+"://" Report your callback url (without the "://") to GRKFlickrConstants.m and in your App-Info.plist => "URL Types" -> "item N" -> "URL Schemes"
+    * in Callback URL, add a custom and unique url, like "mygreatappusinggrabkit://" or "flickr"+your app id+"://" Report your callback url into your configurator file in the method flickrRedirectUri
+	* Open your application's App-Info.plist and in "URL Types" -> "item N" -> "URL Schemes", add your redirect URI (without the "://")